learn-co-students/ttt-6-position-taken-rb-bootcamp-prep-000/README.md

 1. Code a basic solution: a method that checks if a given space on the board is empty, i.e. equal to `" "`.
 2. Address the "edge cases" - scenarios that qualify as an empty space that isn't equal to `" "`.
 For example, we would want to consider `""` to be an empty space as well.
-3. Refactor our method using the ternary operator.

 ### Part I: checking for an empty space